kcl-lang/modules/crossplane/README.md

 |**match** `required`|str|Match string.
 May optionally include submatches, aka capture groups.<br />See https://pkg.go.dev/regexp/ for details.||
 ### ApiextensionsCrossplaneIoV1CompositionRevisionSpecResourcesItems0ReadinessChecksItems0

-ReadinessCheck is used to indicate how to tell whether a resource is ready for consumption
+ReadinessCheck is used to indicate how to tell whether a resource is ready for consumption.

 #### Attributes